licheez/ngAlpha/a17/projects/alpha-ts/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

-The idea behind this service is to provide a translation service for front end apps.
+The idea behind this service is to provide translations at front end side.

 Actually, the scope is a little bit bigger as it is often coupled with the [ExcelTranslationProvider](https://www.nuget.org/packages/ExcelTranslationProvider.nc6) (dotNet) component that stores translations as (embedded) Excel sheets.